rmsk2/rustpwman/README.md

 ### Edit entry

 This menu entry allows to manually edit the value or contents of the currently selected password entry.
 After the edit dialog opens you can additionally either generate a random password and insert it at the current cursor position or insert the current contents of the clipboard at that position.
-See the [Configuration](#configuration) section on how to configure the "paste from clipboard" feature on your platform.

 When inserting a random password into the current entry the user has to specify some parameters which will influence the password generation process.
 One parameter is the security level in bits (of entropy).
 This describes how large the set of passwords should be from which the generator selects one at random.
 A security level of `k` bits